BrunaM19/ActionForge/README.md

-# 🍫 Chocolatine
+# ⚙️ ActionForge: GitHub Workflow Automation

 ## 🤖 Improve Integration and Testing with GitHub Actions

 ### ✨ Project Overview

-**Chocolatine** is a GitHub Actions-based project designed to enhance integration and testing within your repositories.
-The idea is to automate and streamline development workflows, ensuring that best practices are followed without manual intervention.
-Chocolatine helps you focus on what matters by automating checks like code style, compilation, and testing directly within your GitHub repositories.
+**ActionForge** is a GitHub Actions-based project designed to enhance integration and testing within your repositories.
+Its purpose is to automate and streamline development workflows, ensuring that best practices are consistently applied without manual effort.
+ActionForge helps you focus on meaningful development by automating checks like code style, compilation, and testing directly within your GitHub repositories.

 ### ⚙️ Technical Details

-- **File Name**: `chocolatine.yml`
+- **File Name**: `actionforge.yml`
 - **Location**: Place it either at the root of your repository or in the `.github/workflows` folder.
 - **External Actions**: Only `actions/checkout` and `pixta-dev/repository-mirroring-action` are allowed.
 Other external actions are strictly prohibited.
 - **Secrets**: All sensitive data must be stored as secrets in GitHub.
 Hardcoding sensitive values will cause the project to fail.